-Lance Oppenheim’s approach to his film is not to provide basic information about the community but bring us into the lives of a few of its residents to give us a sense of what it’s like to live there.
-The lifestyle at The Villages is an active one with activities like bowling, swimming, belly dancing, movies, acting classes…you name it.
+Lance Oppenheim’s approach to his documentary is not to provide basic information about the community but bring us into the lives of a few of its residents to give us a sense of what it’s like to live there.
+The lifestyle at The Villages is an active one with activities like bowling, swimming, belly dancing, movies, various classes…you name it.
 The atmosphere is laid back.
 People come here to find a community and potentially companionship.